 The Future Earth Engagement Committee was a strategic advisory group, comprising thought-leaders from stakeholder groups including business, policy and civil society.
 Working together with the Future Earth Science Committee and the Secretariat, its primary purpose was to foster in-depth and innovative interactions between science and society.
 The Engagement Committee provided leadership and creative thinking on how to bridge the gap between knowledge and solutions for sustainable development.

-The Engagement Committee is expected to comprise 18 members.
+The Engagement Committee comprises 18 members.
 Following an open international call for applications in early 2014, 15 Committee members were appointed by the Science and Technology Alliance for Global Sustainability (the Alliance) in November 2014.
-The remaining open positions are expected to be appointed this year.
 An Interim Engagement Committee comprising 7 members from a range of stakeholder groups was appointed from 2013 to the end of 2014.

 Farooq Ullah - Chair